fsossai/askiplot/README.md

 # AskiPlot

 AskiPlot is a lightweight tool+library for creating plots by means of ASCII characters only.
-Users can plot CSV streams from the standard input or files
+Users can plot CSV streams from the standard input or files.

 ## Getting started